7RU7H/CTFs/TryHackMe/Markdown/Relevant/Relevant-WTFisTHIS.md

 Point of Self-Reflection:
 - When the box says **blackbox and all tools and any techniques**, just go full cyber do not treat it like a pentest you are only wasting your time.
-- "Stealthy" to some is on a scale and the annoying arbituariness of that is probably true in the real world.
+- "Stealthy" to some is on a scale and the annoying arbitrariness of that is probably true in the real world.
 I just think that is

 On - 4th time attempting this machine point I wanted to see if this machine and author are going to waste more of my time learning in the most stupid way possible is just someone idea of enjoy the *"interpretation of my learning* affect how I grade myself as to if I solved some percentage of this machine.
 ![](justwhy.png)